Kevin109/android-board-site/content/posts/arm-based-android-sbc.md

 4. **I/O Expansion** – Plan for GPIO, UART, I²C, SPI, and other peripherals.
 5. **Long-Term Support** – Check for firmware updates and Android version upgrades.

-For projects needing tailored solutions, a **custom embedded HMI design** service can integrate exactly the hardware and OS features you need.
-[Learn more about embedded HMI](https://www.rocktech.com.hk/custom-embedded-hmi/).

 ---

 ## 6. Development Tips